Home and Work Detection

 After 3-7 days of use the SDK will determine the user’s home and work location.
 You can see if this has been set by checking the

-Important: It’s possible that you won’t want to process any visits or only trust visits that have a ‘High’ confidence until home/work has been set.
+Note: It’s possible that you won’t want to process any visits or only trust visits that have a ‘High’ confidence until home/work has been set.
 This is due to the fact that a user’s home is not in our venue database, so we may be attributing ‘home’ visits to a venue nearby until we learn that this is in fact their home.
 An example of this simple check on iOS is below:

 Other Possible Venues

-You can access the other places as follows:
+Once enabled, you can access the other places as follows:

 Custom User Data